jcu-eresearch/literate-metadata/mcp2/mcp2.md

 * `stratum` a deposited physical layer
 * `temporal` names a time period (noting that [lunchtime is an illusion](http://www.goodreads.com/quotes/6344-time-is-an-illusion-lunchtime-doubly-so))
-* `taxon` means "a taxonomy" according to `gmxCodelists.xml`, which I think means the keyword names a specific taxon (rather than the more silly interpretation of *taxonomy* as being "Linnaean" or something like that)
+* `taxon` means "a taxonomy" according to `gmxCodelists.xml`, which must mean a specific taxon within a taxonomy (a species name, rather than the more silly interpretation of *taxonomy* as being "Linnaean" or something like that)
 * `equipment` names gear used to collect data
 * `dataSource` is described in `gmxCodelists.xml` as "identifies data source eg. aggregated/derived"